coolcarly/coolcarly.github.io/docs/science/arsenic.md

 We are not safe from arsenic exposure.
 Arsenic in the waterways makes its way through the soil and into our food.
 Thus, the main route of human exposure is through ingestion of contaminated food and water.
 Now, we talk about how bad arsenic is, but up until now you probably have not heard of it.
 For arsenic to be a problem, it needs to be bioavailable and thus taken up by the human body.
 Yet, for arsenic to be bioavailable, it needs to be soluble.
 Arsenopyrite (the main mineral form of arsenic) is generally unreactive and insoluble.
 It is the arsenates (including arsenic trioxide) that are soluble, which end up in our waterways.

 There are a number of ways in which arsenic (as arsenopyrite or other unreactive minerals) can end up in our waterways, including:
-- Microorganisms increase the bioavailability of arsenic in water ways;
+- Microorganisms increase the bioavailability of arsenic;
-- weathering aids in oxidation of arsenopyrite to form arsenates that eventually ending up in our waterways;
+- weathering aids in oxidation of arsenopyrite to form arsenates;
 - Acid rain commonly dissolves arsenopyrite, so with increasing acidic waters due to climate change and the dissolution of carbon dioxide into the oceans, arsenic becomes soluble and able to contaminate our water.

-Thus the dissolution of arsenic due to environmental factors mentioned above is further facilitated by mining, in particular for gold and copper.
+Thus the dissolution of arsenic due to environmental factors mentioned above is further facilitated by mining, in particular for gold, copper, and coal.

 Nowadays, many countries have high levels of arsenic present in their drinking water.
 This is catastrophic for public health.

 ## Arsenic speciation
 The type of arsenic that is present at any given time is dependent on on pH, temperature and the oxidative conditions.
-Arsenic, like many other metals likes to bond with oxygen or sulfur to form predominately arsenate or arsenite, respectively.
+Arsenic, like many other metals likes to bond with oxygen or sulfur to form predominately arsenate or arsenite.
 -	Arsenate As<sup>5+</sup>: This is an oxidised and (relatively) less toxic/mobile form
 -	Arsenite As<sup>3+</sup>: This is the reduced and more toxic/mobile form.

 ## Arsenic toxicity
 When arsenic is ingested at low concentrations, arsenic is methylated by arsenic methyltransferase enzyme.
 In the process of arsenic metabolism, the arsenic species produces free radicals prior to clearance.
-With high concentrations or frequent exposures to extremely low doses, the arsenic can lead to cell and neutral damage.
+With high concentrations or frequent exposures to extremely low doses, the free radicals can overwhelm our bodies natural defences, leading to cell and neural damage, ultimately causing cancers overtime.

 At high arsenic doses (usually for industrial workers), the enzymes that methylate arsenic will become saturated.
 In this case, a small amount of the arsenic will be metabolised and the arsenate or arsenite will behave as a free molecule.
 Arsenite (As<sup>3+</sup>) is signficantly more toxic than arsenate.

-Arsenate (AsO<sub>4</sub><sup>3-</sup>) is structurally similar to phosphate (PO<sub>4</sub><sup>3-</sup>).
+Arsenates (eg. AsO<sub>4</sub><sup>3-</sup>) are structurally similar to phosphate (PO<sub>4</sub><sup>3-</sup>).
 When arsenate is present in the body, the cells will confuse it for phosphate and take it up for adenosine triphosphate (ATP) production.

 If you haven't heard of ATP, ATP production is important for energy capture and metabolism.
 ATP generates energy by cleaving or hydrolysing a phosphate group to form adenosine diphosphate (ADP).
 The reverse reaction is also true, whereby glucose (the “energy”) can regenerate ATP (Equation 1).

-(1) ATP + H<sub>2</sub>O → ADP + HPO<sub>4</sub><sup>2-</sup>- + H<sup>+</sup> + energy
+(Equation 1) ATP + H<sub>2</sub>O → ADP + HPO<sub>4</sub><sup>2-</sup> + H<sup>+</sup> + energy

 During the reverse process (synthesising ATP), if arsenate substitutes for phosphate, an ADP-arsenate will form, which is highly reactive and will breakdown almost immediately without the generation of energy (arsenolysis).